HelenLangers/CC_Visited_Countries_App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-With this app you can select a continent, then a country, view some information and add it to a 'visited countries list' which is also stored locally.
+With this app you can select a continent, then a country, view some information about it and add it to a 'visited countries list' which is stored locally.
 Once added to this list, it'll be coloured in blue on a world map.
 If you've made a mistake, you can remove the country from your 'visited' list.

 I initially designed this app to only have a continent dropdown and a countries dropdown to cement understanding of APIs and the useState and useEffect hooks.
 Once I got the hang of that, I added in a Leaflet map to show the capital city of the selected country.
 Once that was working, I added the React-Simple-Maps to colour in a country if it's entered into the 'I've been here' list.
-Finally, I've added in some routing (which is how you're seeing this page) and local storage for your visited countries.
+Finally, I added in some routing as we covered this in class while I was still working on this project.
 There are a couple of bugs, and I'll keep building on this to further my understanding over time.
-For a first React project after learning about it for 2-3 weeks, I'm pleased.
+For a first React project after learning about it for 2-3 weeks, I'm quite pleased.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>